 The articles of the Corporation provide for the board of Directors (the "Board") to consist of a minimum of three and maximum of ten Directors.
 The following individuals are management's nominees for appointment as Directors: J.W.
-Bud Bird, O.C., Reid Carter, David Mann, Saul Shulman and Samuel J.B.
-Pollock.
+Bud Bird, O.C., Reid Carter, David Mann, Saul Shulman, Mark Bishop, Phil Brown and Benjamin Vaughan.

-The persons named in the form of proxy accompanying this Circular intend to vote FOR the reelection of the five current Directors noted below as the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
+The persons named in the form of proxy accompanying this Circular intend to vote FOR the election of the seven nominees noted below as the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting in respect of the election of such nominees as Directors.
 A majority of the votes cast by the Shareholders is required to elect the Directors.

 Management of the Corporation does not contemplate that any of the nominees will be unable to serve as a Director for the ensuing financial year, however, if that should occur for any reason prior to the Meeting or any adjournment(s) or postponement(s) thereof, the persons named in the form of proxy accompanying this Circular have the right to vote for the election of the remaining nominees and may vote for the election of a substitute nominee in their discretion.
 Each Director elected will hold office until the close of the first annual meeting of the Shareholders following his election unless his office is earlier vacated in accordance with the by-laws of the Corporation or applicable corporate law.

-Directors of the Corporation

-The following sets forth the names and municipalities of residence of all the Directors, their respective principal occupations, business or employment within the five preceding years, their beneficial ownership of, or control or direction over, Common Shares (in each instance based upon information furnished by the nominee) and the years in which they became and served as Directors.
-These Directors are up for election at the Meeting.
+The following sets forth the names and municipalities of residence of each of the proposed Directors, their respective principal occupations, business or employment within the five preceding years, their beneficial ownership of, or control or direction over, Common Shares (in each instance based upon information furnished by the nominee) and, if applicable, the year in which they started to serve as a director of the Corporation.